December 10, 2024

 What to Check

-• Ensure your plant is away from heat vents, air conditioners, or cold drafts.
+• Make sure your plant isn’t near heating vents, air conditioners or anywhere that gets cold drafts.

 6. Slow or Stunted Growth